ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 * Data gathering & cleaning
 * Data storage

+Identify topics of interest and see if there is available data.
+Ideally, formulate questions you want to answer.
+If someone asks you what you are working on, you should be able to easily answer in one sentence.

 ### Phase 2 - Exploratory Data Analysis

 * Data exploration
 * Data visualization
 * Data transformation

+Start exploring and getting familiar with the available data.
+Try to narrow the scope of your intial questions to what may be possible to further look into or answer given the data you have or you can get in addition.

 ### Phase 3 - Data Analysis First Iteration

+ML:

 * Feature selection
 * Model training and evaluation
 * Model evaluation

+Analysis:

+* Formulate clear hypotheses / research questions
+* Test your hypotheses / questions
+* Come up with compelling stories

 ### Phase 4 - Data Analysis More Iterations

+ML:

 * Iterations on your modeling
 * Model evaluation and comparison
 * Prepare for presentation

+Analysis:

+* Investigate additional questions
+* Pick the most interesting findings
+* Create your story

 ---